XuewenWangUGA/USAT/README.md

 Linux: Ubuntu 20.4

-USAT may work in other system if Java could run there although we did not test.
+USAT may work in other systems if Java could run there although we did not test.

 ## Installation